elec-e8408-mini-project-2025/project-documentation/README.md

 The system MAY override the oldest stored session when persistent memory is full

+The maximum time for trips MUST be above 2h.

+The watch MUST log the location either every 10 or 30 seconds, depending on memory size if GPS tracking is used.

+In case GPS data is tracked, the system MUST log and save the current location in periodically (15s)

+In case GPS data is tracked, the system MUST NOT miss 2 consecutive loggings of location data

 ### LilyGo application: Record steps count and convert into travelled distance during the session

 While hiking session is active, the system MUST record steps count